-Stop using your checking account for payments, and allow all existing charges to clear completely before you close the account.
-Generally, this takes about two weeks, but it may take longer, depending on your bank.
+Next, you'll need to stop using your checking account for payments, and allow all existing charges to clear completely before you close the account.
 Be sure to check online to see which transactions are still outstanding.
-It also helps to keep a running balance or scrutinize the check register from the checkbook for your account so that you know what has cleared and what's still outstanding.
+It also helps to keep a running balance or scrutinize your check register from the checkbook for your account so that you know what has cleared and what's still outstanding.